vele616/monorepo/packages/jobboard/website/content/jobs/freelance-translator-proofreader-chinese-to-english-binance-RzmnL.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/binance"
 companyWebsite: "http://www.binance.com/"
-summary: "Binance is looking for a freelance translator that has 3 years of translation experience."
+summary: "Binance is looking for a Freelance Translator that has 3 years of translation experience."
 summaryBackup: "To apply as a freelance translator at Binance, you preferably need to have some knowledge of: #translation, #content, #marketing."
 featured: 20
 ---